Three Distributional Approaches for PM10 Assessment in Northern Italy: Results

 \section{Results}

-This section presents the results obtained after applying the three methods described in Section \ref{section:models} to the air quality data over Northern Italy introduced in Section~\ref{section:data}.
-As previously noted, the methods are based on alternative data representations, making a direct comparison of their output quite challenging.
-Therefore, we decided to focus on a variety of indices that summarize the predicted objects, while maintaining practical relevance for air quality assessment.
-It should be noted that the techniques introduced in this paper allow for a joint evaluation of these indices without requiring re-estimating the model parameters, overcoming a limitation of classical single-index models.
+This section presents the results obtained by applying the three methods introduced in Section~\ref{section:models} to the \PMten data described in Section~\ref{section:data}.
+Since the methods rely on different representations of distributional data, a direct comparison of their outputs is not straightforward.
+We therefore focus on a set of distributional summaries derived from the predicted objects that are directly relevant for air quality assessment. \authors{A key advantage of the proposed approaches is that all these summaries can be derived from a single fitted model, without re-estimating model parameters.
+This overcomes a limitation of classical geostatistical approaches, which typically require fitting separate models for each distributional summary.}

-The first index, which will be denoted as $p$, represents the probability of exceeding the regulatory \PMten concentration thresholds of 50 $\mu g / m^3$.
-We also explore a related measure which is typically monitored by the EEA: the expected number of days (over a year) on which \PMten levels exceed this threshold.
-In addition, we compute the 95th percentile ($q_{95}$) of daily \PMten concentrations and we compare the reconstructed densities in a few relevant locations outside the monitoring network.
-The latter two analyses focus on a continuous reconstruction of the density functions and therefore cannot be derived from the CFRK approach.

-To improve the clarity of the presentation and allow for a direct comparison of the different methods on the same spatial units, we focus on the estimates at the municipal level.
-In fact, CFRK produces estimates of $p$ on the BAUs grid, which are aggregated to municipalities using area-weighted averages based on the spatial overlap between BAUs and municipal boundaries.
-MQSR returns spatially-continuous quantile maps that can be averaged at the municipality level, and then used to derive the exceedance probability $p$ or to reconstruct the complete density through interpolation.
-Finally, thanks to FRK, SDE directly predicts \PMten concentration densities at the municipal level, from which both quantiles and exceedance probabilities can be derived through numerical integration.

-Figure~\ref{fig:pred-prob} displays the estimates of the probability $p$ of exceeding the regulatory \PMten concentration thresholds of 50 $\mu g / m^3$, obtained using the three methods.
-The different approaches reveal consistent spatial trends across Northern Italy, with all models identifying the Po Valley as the area of greatest concern.
-The Po Valley is a well-known industrial and agricultural territory, where unfavorable orographic conditions, that lead to reduced air circulation, typically induce high \PMten levels.
-In contrast, the exceedance probability drops sharply in the mountainous areas, in the Northern part of the territory (in the Alps) as well as in the southern parts (where the mountain chain of the Apennines starts), and near the Ligurian Sea, possibly because of the more favorable dispersion conditions due to improved air circulation.